FurryCoders/FALocalRepo/README.md

 > falocalrepo config cookies a=38565475-3421-3f21-7f63-3d341339737 b=356f5962-5a60-0922-1c11-65003b703038
 > ```

-* `files-folder [<new folder>]` the folder used to store submission files.
+* `files-folder [move=<move-files>] [<new folder>]` the folder used to store submission files.
 This can be any path relative to the folder of the database.
 If a new value is given, the program will move any files to the new location.
+  Setting the `<move-files>` value to `false` skips the moving and simply updates the database entry.

 > ```
 > falocalrepo config files-folder SubmissionFiles